DistributedCollective/relayer-limit-orders-for-perps/README.md

 Edit the .env file:

+Make sure that `OWNER_ADDRESS` is **one of your wallet addresses**, because that's where the commissions earned by liquidating traders will end into!

 Make sure the `MANAGER_ADDRESS` and the `TOKEN_ADDRESS` point to the AMM that's currently in use, the rBTC ERC20 contract and the address of the running order book contract.
 The ones in the .env-sample should point to the correct ones.